What does it mean to be publicly maintained?

 Public Facility Inventory

-As of 2024, there are approximately 2,500 publicly maintained stormwater management facilities in the county's inventory.
-About 1,450 of these facilities are either dry ponds or wet ponds in residential areas or on county property, more than 500 “green” facilities and the remaining divided between many other facility types as listed in the stormwater facility fact sheets.
-Green infrastructure and underground detention lead in new growth.
+There are approximately 2,500 publicly maintained stormwater management facilities in the county's inventory.
+These consist of approximately 1,450 dry or wet ponds (mostly dry) located in residential areas or on county property; more than 500 green stormwater facilities, with the remaining covering many other facility types.
+Information on many facility types are provided in the stormwater facility fact sheets.
+Green stormwater infrastructure and underground detention continue to lead new inventory growth.

 Routine Maintenance